Quick Picks -- Best Shampoos on Amazon

 ~$6 for 12 oz • Drugstore • For fine, normal, and everyday-wash hair

 Dove's Daily Moisture formula is built for people who wash frequently and need a shampoo that cleans without drying or buildup.
 The Nutri-Keratin blend is light enough for fine hair and doesn't leave residue through daily washing.
-It's the everyday workhorse -- not the most exciting formula, but consistent and gentle in a way that earns a permanent spot in the shower.
+It's the everyday workhorse -- not the most exciting formula, but consistent and gentle in a way that earns repeat-buy status for simple daily-wash routines.

 Fine-haired people often struggle to find a shampoo that moisturizes without weighing hair down.
 Dove threads that needle well.
 Lather is generous, rinse is clean, and the added moisture is visible without sacrificing volume.
 At under $6 for a full-sized bottle, it's one of the best cost-per-wash values on Amazon.